Brownbear1984/script.custom.3dmodelgtv/README.md

  The code for communication with a LG TV is taken from: https://github.com/ubaransel/lgcommander

- This code doesn't contain functions when playback stops.
-This should not be needed when using automatic refreshrate switching in XBMC.
  For best results make sure Picture>3D Settings>3D Pattern Recognition is set to On.

  **How to use**
  1. Get a pairing key for your TV (you can use https://github.com/ubaransel/lgcommander for that).